SukhSingh96/employee-tracker/README.md

 # Employee Tracker
-As a business owner, it would be helpful to be able to view and manage the departments, roles, and employees in your company and organize and plan your business.
-Employee Tracker is here to help you keep everything organized and updated.
-The ability to find what you're looking for is right at your fingertips, all in one simple command prompt application.
+As a business owner, it is beneficial to be able to view and manage the departments, roles, and employees in your company.
+This employee Tracker is here to help you keep everything updated and organized.

 ## Languages
 This application was built using: